Andrew D, over on the Misdirected Mark #Slackroom4Life asks,

 The first step is learning the game.
 That’s pretty much the flip side of this blog post and an entirely different topic altogether (and potentially a future blog post).
 The important point, for now, is that in order to teach the game you have to know it yourself.
 Do whatever you need to do to get there.
 Trying to teach a game, especially a heavy game, that you don’t know doesn’t usually go well.

 Next up: be prepared.
 Print off any reference sheets, extra copies of the rules, an FAQ, etc. You may even want to go so far as to laminate this stuff.
 At the same time send out copies to any of your players who you know will actually read them and put them to use.
-If it all possible, set up the game ahead of time.
+If at all possible, set up the game ahead of time.
 Have it ready to play when the players get there.
 Or, even better, have it ready to teach by having the board set up so that you can show off the core mechanics and any hard to understand rules.

 The Preface.
 Before you even start teaching the game, explain to your players your familiarity with the game.
 Let the players know if this is your first time teaching the game or is it something you have played many times before.
 Let them know that this is a teaching game and that no one should worry too much about score or points or winning.
 At this point what is important is getting the rules down and learning the ins and outs of the game.
 Note to the players that this is also a good time to try things out, things that may not be the “best moves.”
 I never take the first play of a game seriously.
 The reason for this preface is so that everyone knows what to expect and to put everyone at ease.
 If you set up the expectation that this is a fun learning experience and not a competition it should change how players approach the game.

 Teach the game.
 Follow the suggestions above.
 Don’t just tell the players how to play, show them.
-Where possible get the players interacting with the components.
+Where possible get the players to interact with the components.
 Try to get people doing things as quickly as possible and start playing the actual game while you are still teaching when you can.

 Get to know your game group and adapt based on who you are teaching.
 I’ve noticed that many people don’t actually know how they learn best.
 They may tell you they prefer to read the rules but you may notice that they are actually way more engaged when you are showing them how to do things.
 Every player is different and learning these differences can help you adapt your teaching method to suit that player or group.